 The GMAC should monitor DPU ESMP dockets on biannual reports and cost recovery.
 GMAC may have through its members the expertise and ability to help triage and navigate solutions to implementation barriers and issues identified via monitoring.

-It is not the role of the GMAC to intervene as a body or otherwise engage in DPU ESMP dockets.
+It is not the role of the GMAC to intervene as a body in DPU ESMP dockets.
 However, the GMAC may discuss the contents of reports during meetings with the EDCs, when relevant.

-The GMAC should monitor and discuss ongoing ESMP-related activities, such as related DPU dockets or working groups, but not spend much time as a full Council engaging in those activities.
+The GMAC should monitor and discuss ongoing ESMP-related activities, such as related DPU dockets or working groups, but not spend much time as a full Council participating in those activities.

 The GMAC should work towards better informing itself in preparation for reviewing and providing recommendations on the draft 2029 ESMPs.